LewisHayward93/algorithms/README.md

 This repository hold my notes and code for Introduction to Algorithms (CLRS) 4th Edition.

-Code snippets may be completed in various languages depending on their complexity and my current language focus at the time.
-Any pseudocode will be added to the top of the relevant files for reference, and comments will be found throughout.
-If a particular topic required more in depth notes, additional markdown/org files will be created accordingly.
+Code may be completed in various languages depending on their complexity and my current language focus at the time.

+## Chapter 1

+Nothing of note here besides some basic maths regarding BigO notation.

+## Chapter 2

+- Insertion sort: an efficient algorithm for sorting a small number of elements -> O(nlogn)